-We have examined the West Perrine Community Redevelopment Agency (the CRA), a component unit of Miami-Dade County, Florida's compliance with Sections 163.387(6) and 163.387(7), Florida Statutes regarding the redevelopment trust for the year ended September 30, 2020.
+We have examined the West Perrine Community Redevelopment Agency (the CRA), a component unit of Miami-Dade County, Florida's compliance with Sections 163.387(6) and 163.387(7), Florida Statutes regarding the redevelopment trust for the period from October 1, 2020 to September 30, 2021.
 Management of the CRA is responsible for the CRA's compliance with the specified requirements.
 Our responsibility is to express an opinion on the CRA's compliance with the specified requirements based on our examination.